-In order to run MeetingVotes, election administrators must provide credentials for each voter to log into the voting process.
+In order to run MeetingVotes, administrators must provide credentials for each voter to log into the voting process.
 There are two required credentials — an access key and a password.
 Below, we have outlined some recommendations and best practices to help guide you in creating them.

 Creating the Credentials